seemethere/terriblecode/content/blog/deploying-static-sites-with-ssl.md

 All-in-all, the transition took about two nights worth of hair pulling to complete.
 This included building-out the infrastructure to the actual deployment of the website with the certificates.

-Coming out of the transition I learned a few thoughts:
+Coming out of the transition I had a few thoughts:

 * Docker makes it easy to deploy this type of site on any Linux distribution that is supported by Docker
 * Caddy makes it extremely easy to get certificates and serve static sites
 * I wish more people knew how Makefiles worked so mine wouldn't look so much like magic

-Tweet me [@\_seemethere](https://twitter.com/\_seemethere) if you have any questions regarding this blog post, if you really liked the blog post, or if you find your self in need of some assistance setting up a blog of your own!
+Tweet me [@\_seemethere](https://twitter.com/\_seemethere) if you have any questions regarding this blog post, if you really liked the blog post, or if you find yourself in need of some assistance setting up a blog of your own!

+Editing help provided by [@petezhut](https://github.com/petezhut) and [@mdmedey](https://github.com/mdmedey)